migtools/lib-ui/README.md

 ## TODO:

 - Add docs extension for Storybook
-- Test importing the TestComponent into another project via GitHub dependency href?
+- Test importing into another project via GitHub dependency href?
 Can we do that?
 - Add reusable components from mig-ui and virt-ui
 - Start actually using the thing
 - Unit tests?